Multilinear Common Component Analysis via Kronecker Product Representation

 \section{Introduction}

-The various statistical methodologies, extracting useful information from a large amount of data, have been studied for decades because of the appearance of big data.
-In the present era, it is important to discover a common structure from the various multiple datasets.
-In the earlier studies, \citet{Flury_1984} focused on the structure of the covariance matrices of the multiple datasets and discussed the heterogeneity of the structure.
-In practice, this study has reported that the population covariance matrices are different between multiple datasets.
-Therefore, it is important to develop methodologies that consider the heterogeneity between covariance matrices of multiple datasets (see, e.g., \citet{Flury_1986, Flury_1988, Flury_1986_SIAM, Pourahmadi_2007, Wang_2011, Park_2018}).
+Various statistical methodologies for extracting useful information from a large amount of data have been studied over the decades since the appearance of big data.
+In the present era, it is important to discover a common structure of multiple datasets.
+In an early study, \citet{Flury_1984} focused on the structure of the covariance matrices of multiple datasets and discussed the heterogeneity of the structure.
+The author reported that population covariance matrices differ between multiple datasets in practical applications.
+Many methodologies have been developed for treating the heterogeneity between covariance matrices of multiple datasets (see, e.g., \citet{Flury_1986, Flury_1988, Flury_1986_SIAM, Pourahmadi_2007, Wang_2011, Park_2018}).

 Among such methodologies, common component analysis (CCA) \citep{Wang_2011} is an effective tool for statistics.
-The central idea of CCA is to reduce the number of dimensions of data without losing information of multiple dataset as possible.
-To reduce the dimensions, CCA reconstructs the data with a few new variables which are linear combinations of the original variables.
+The central idea of CCA is to reduce the number of dimensions of data while losing as little information of the multiple datasets as possible.
+To reduce the number of dimensions, CCA reconstructs the data with a few new variables which are linear combinations of the original variables.
 For considering the heterogeneity between covariance matrices of multiple datasets, CCA assumes that there is a different covariance matrix for each dataset.
-There have been many papers on various statistical methodologies using multiple covariance matrices: discriminant analysis \citep{Bensmail_1996}, spectral decomposition \citep{Boik_2002}, and likelihood ratio test for multiple covariance matrices \citep{Manly_1987}.
-It should be noted that principal component analysis (PCA) \citep{Pearson_1901, Jolliffe_Book} is similar techniques to CCA.
-In fact, CCA is a generalization of PCA; PCA can only be applied to one dataset, while CCA can be applied to multiple datasets.
+There have been many papers on various statistical methodologies using multiple covariance matrices: discriminant analysis \citep{Bensmail_1996}, spectral decomposition \citep{Boik_2002}, and a likelihood ratio test for multiple covariance matrices \citep{Manly_1987}.
+It should be noted that principal component analysis (PCA) \citep{Pearson_1901, Jolliffe_Book} is a technique similar to CCA.
+In fact, CCA is a generalization of PCA; PCA can only be applied to one dataset, whereas CCA can be applied to multiple datasets.